jnakanojp/ofxVLCVideoPlayer/readme.txt

 Written by NAKANO, Jun'ichi/Buffer Renaiss(junitium@nakano.gr.jp)
 How to use:

-1. run setup.bat (will download VLC2.2.4 Binary and Source)
+1. run setup.bat(windows) or setup.sh(Mac) (will download VLC2.2.4 Binary and Source)

-2. Link libs/vlcSdk/lib/vs/libvlc.lib, libs/vlcSdk/lib/vs/libvlccore.lib.
+2. If you are working on windows, Link libs/vlcSdk/lib/vs/libvlc.lib, libs/vlcSdk/lib/vs/libvlccore.lib.

 3. Copy files of copy_to_bin dir to bin dir.